farrel/clickatell-rust-tools/clickatell-api/README.md

-# Clickatell Tools for Rust
+# Clickatell API

-Clickatell Tools for Rust is a collection of clients for interacting with messaging gateways from [Clickatell](http://www.clickatell.com) using Rust.

-It currently consists of

-* `clickatell-api` - Crate for interacting with Clickatell messaging gateways from Rust applications
+Clickatell API is a crate for interacting with Clickatell messaging gateways from Rust applications
-* `clikcatell-cli` - A command line tool using clickatell-sdk to send SMS and Whatsapp messages, check their status and retrieve account balances

 ## Clickatell API Example